Current Chemical Activities

 As a continuation of EPA’s comprehensive approach to enhance the Agency’s existing chemicals management, in March 2012 EPA identified a work plan of chemicals for further assessment under TSCA.
 The TSCA Work Plan for Chemical Assessments: 2014 Update was updated in October 2014.
 The changes reflect updated data submitted to EPA by industry on chemical releases and potential exposures.

 EPA intends to use the TSCA Work Plan to help focus and direct the activities of the Existing Chemicals Program over the next several years.
-Read about the TSCA Work Plan Chemicals and ongoing TSCA Work Plan Chemical Assessments.
+Read about the TSCA Work Plan Chemicals and ongoing TSCA Work Plan Chemical Assessments The Agency is performing assessments of chemicals on the TSCA Work Plan.
+If an assessment identifies unacceptable risks to humans or the environment, EPA will pursue risk reduction.

 Current Chemical Risk Reduction Activities

-EPA is continuing to pursue risk reduction activities on specific chemicals described in the Existing Chemicals Action Plans published from 2009 through 2011.
-Chemicals for which action plans have been posted include:
+In addition to risk reduction activities for Work Plan chemicals for which risks exist, EPA is continuing to pursue risk reduction activities on specific chemicals described in the Existing Chemicals Action Plans published from 2009 through 2011.
+Chemicals for which the Agency is pursuing risk reduction efforts under TSCA include:

 Some regulatory measures taken under TSCA apply to specific chemical substances and involve coordination with other federal agencies or with other laws administered by EPA.
 Learn more about EPA's activities relating to: